zsabbagh/dd2480-assignment-3/README.md

 The library's tests runs well on the current system (macOS Monterey 12.2.1).

+There are however several functions and files which are not tested at all.
+This was discovered when checking the branch coverage by using our own branch coverage tool.
+For example, `red_black_tree.py` which we chose two functions from ( `delete_fixup` and `fix_insert`) with relativly high cyclomatic complexity, had no unittests.

 ### Continuation

 As this project seems feasible to grasp,